gameontext/gameon-swagger/README.md

 # Game On!
 Swagger API Documentation

-See the Swagger service [information page](https://gameontext.gitbooks.io/gameon-gitbook/content/microservices/swagger.html) in the Game On!
-Docs for more information on how to use this service.
+This is a simple container that provides a Swagger UI for browsing the game's Open API definitions.

 ## Contributing

 Want to help!
 Pile On!

 [Contributing to Game On!](CONTRIBUTING.md)